Reginald Kierath: Notes

-On 25 March 2012, the Czech Republic held a ceremony honouring these men and unveiling a plaque in their memory in the city of Most (formerly Brux) where they were murdered.
+On 25 March 2012, the Czech Republic held a ceremony honouring these men and unveiling a plaque in their memory in the city of Most (formerly Brüx) where they were murdered.
 The Czech Air Force organised a fly past and a Guard of Honour at the ceremony, which took place on the 68th anniversary of their escape.
 Members of the families of the four airmen met for the first time at this event.

 Other victims

 The Gestapo executed a group of 50 of the recaptured prisoners representing almost all of the nationalities involved in the escape.
 Post-war investigations saw a number of those guilty of the murders tracked down, arrested and tried for their crimes.